MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 ---
 # Setting the Report Layout

 A report layout determines the look of a report.
 It controls which data fields of a report dataset appear on the report and how they are arranged, text style, images, and more.
-A report can be set up with more than one report layout, which you can then switch among as needed.
+A report can have more than one layout, which you can then switch among as needed.
 When there are multiple companies in the application, the layouts are set on a per-company basis.
-So the same report n one company can have a different layout in another company.
+So the same report in one company can have a different layout in another company.

 There are two ways to set which layout a report uses.
 One way is from the **Report Layout Selection** page, the other way is from the **Report Layouts** page.
 Each page has advantages over the other: